-Progress in VLSI placement research over the last five years has been tremendous.
-High-performance free placement tools such as KraftWerk [24], Capo [10], Dragon [54] and Feng Shui [58] are now widely available [13] and used.
-They have been successfully tested on ever-increasing circuits and are on par with commercial tools as far as simple placement objectives are concerned.
-More importantly, we now have much better understanding of such important issues as a priori interconnect prediction [52], routing congestion [47, 55] and timing [31, 56, 35].
-Given that VLSI placement is largely an empirical field, much of this progress would have been impossible without the public availability of large circuit benchmarks [13], such as the 18 ISPD-98 circuits released by IBM [4] and their derivatives [54, 56].
+More importantly, we now have a much better understanding of such important issues as a priori interconnect prediction [58], routing congestion [53, 62] and timing [36, 63, 41].
+Given that VLSI placement is largely an empirical field, much of this progress would have been impossible without the public availability of large circuit benchmarks [16], such as the 18 ISPD-98 circuits released by IBM [7] and their derivatives [61, 63].
 The availability of open-source placers and public placement benchmarks leads to new synergies by allowing researchers to modify the tools and the benchmarks, analyze tool performance in depth and combine tools to solve new design problems [1].
 Many open problems in placement remain, and benchmarking issues, such as independent replication of reported results, are integral to further progress.

 The ability to accurately measure the impact of any technique is crucial to scientific advancement.
-Recently, the physics community had a surprising revelation: a number of papers from a well known researcher were based on fraudulent data [5, 37].
+Recently, the physics community had a surprising revelation: a number of papers from a well known researcher were based on fraudulent data [9, 43].
 Apparently driven by the desire to publish, experimental results were fabricated, with theory being passed off as fact.
 Had it not been for the failure of other research groups to replicate experiments, the fraud might have gone undetected.
-Incorrect published results are damaging to subsequent research; while there is no indication in the Physical Design community of intentional misrepresentation of results, reported results often cannot be reproduced [40].
-Even the most basic metrics are freely interpreted by different authors, and it is nearly impossible to determine the best approach for a given problem.
+Incorrect published results are damaging to subsequent research; while there is no indication in the Physical Design community of intentional misrepresentation of results, reported results often cannot be reproduced [46].
+Even the most basic metrics are freely interpreted by different authors, and it is nearly impossible to determine the best approach for a given problem from published results.
+Research in algorithm development has additional pitfalls.
+In some cases, algorithms with attractive asymptotic worst-case complexity are not useful in practice, or vice versa.
+In other cases, proposed algorithms are much more complicated than existing algorithms and offer only marginal improvement.
+Therefore, algorithm designers must make an effort to show the utility of their proposed algorithms.
+To this end, open benchmarking allows one to reuse efforts of many researchers to perform comprehensive testing.

 As circuits become larger and more complex, the need to improve design automation tools becomes more urgent.
 According to recent literature, existing tools may produce layouts several times worse than what is achievable.
-This has been independently shown (i) by comparing manually designed circuits to those laid out by commercial tools [21], and (ii) by placing specially designed circuits with known good layouts [27, 15].
+This has been independently shown (i) by comparing manually designed circuits to those laid out by commercial tools [25], and (ii) by placing specially designed circuits with known good layouts [31, 18].
 Thus, much room for improvement remains in circuit layout, and even the slowdown of Moore's law would emphasize possible improvements due to EDA tools.
 Yet, if we cannot reliably compare EDA tools and relevant research results, significant progress is unlikely.